World Breastfeeding Week: 10 Steps To Successful Breastfeeding

-- "Breastfeeding gives babies the best possible start in life," said Dr. Tedros Adhonom Ghebreyesus, Director-General of WHO.
-"Breastmilk works like a baby's first vaccine, protecting infants from potentially deadly diseases and giving them all the nourishment they need to survive and thrive.
+"Breastfeeding gives babies the best possible start in life," said Dr. Tedros Adhonom Ghebreyesus, Director-General of WHO.
+"Breast milk works like a baby's first vaccine, protecting infants from potentially deadly diseases and giving them all the nourishment they need to survive and thrive.

 Decisions regarding breastfeeding are strongly influenced by economic, environmental, social and political factors.
 This year, UNICEF and the WHO are leading The Global Breastfeeding Collective, a partnership of non-governmental organizations, academic institutions, and donors, formed to accelerate progress towards improving the rates of breastfeeding initiation and continuation for two years.
-Seeking increased political commitment for breastfeeding and subsequent funding, a recently released WHO report Tracking Progress for Breastfeeding Policies and Programmes: Global Breastfeeding Scorecard 2017 very clearly states: “Worldwide, performance on recommended policies and programmes for breastfeeding is poor.
+Seeking increased political commitment for breastfeeding and subsequent funding, a recently released WHO report Tracking Progress for Breastfeeding Policies and Programs: Global Breastfeeding Scorecard 2017 very clearly states: “Worldwide, performance on recommended policies and programs for breastfeeding is poor.
 No country is highly compliant on all indicators, illustrating that substantial progress on all fronts is needed.
 Unfortunately, countries are not adequately protecting, promoting, or supporting breastfeeding.”
 Through the development of the Global Breastfeeding Scorecard they were able to analyze 194 nations and the successes and failures of each country’s efforts to protect, promote and support breastfeeding through funding or policies.
 The WHO found that only 40% of babies worldwide are exclusively breastfed for the first 6 months of life.
 The analysis goes on to explain that an increase to 60% in the global rate of exclusive breastfeeding can be achieved by 2025 by an annual investment of US $4.70 per newborn.

 To achieve this goal the collective stresses the importance of: